The Mohegan Tribal Council

 William Quidgeon Jr., Councilor

 William Quidgeon, Jr. was first elected to the Tribal Council in 2005, and served as the Council’s treasurer from 2005 to 2009.
 After relocating to Uncasville from New York State where he worked as a technician for Amtrak, Mr. Quidgeon initially held a management position for the Engineering Department of Mohegan Sun.
 He later became a Senior Project Manager for the Mohegan Tribal Development Department, where he was responsible for renovations and construction within the casino and for the Tribal government.
 He also served as the Board Chairman of Mohegan Information Technology Group, a limited liability company.
-Quidgeon is currently a member of the Audit Committee for the Mohegan Tribal Gaming Authority (MTGA).
+Quidgeon is currently a member of the Audit Committee for the Mohegan Tribal Gaming Authority (MTGA) , and also of the Board of Directors for Northeast Wood Products, a venture of the Mohegan Holding Company, LLC.
+He also serves as Vice Chairman of the Sachem Fund for economic development in the Tribe's neighboring town of Norwich, CT.

 Mark Sperry, Councilor